EnsembleProjects/datalabs/README.md

 cover a wide range of possibilities, e.g. exploratory investigations of datasets, learning about innovative statistical techniques, developing an understanding of particular application areas, or integrating different modelling approaches.

-The basic premise here is to start with the idea of a (very) simple sensor DataLab built using a traditional client-server model, then develop this through stages into a containerised application and finally a cloud-native application.
+The basic premise here is to start with the idea of a (very) simple sensor DataLab built as a containerised application and then developed for production as a cloud-native application.

 It is hoped that as well as documenting the steps taken I will also reflect on the pros and cons of various decisions en-route.